 How to Incorporate Your Business

-While you can turn to a lawyer to take care of the technical aspects of forming the corporation, there are still steps you need to take to get the corporation up and running – and ensure that you will benefit from it.
+While you can turn to a lawyer or a company like Rocket Lawyer to take care of the technical aspects of forming the corporation, there are still steps you need to take to get the corporation up and running – and ensure that you will benefit from it.

 - Set a Reasonable Salary for Yourself.
 When you incorporate, you can’t simply take money out of your business.
 You have to pay yourself a set salary.
 Taking a salary lower than the full amount the business earns and paying yourself the rest in dividends or distributions can be a source of tax savings since you don’t pay self-employment taxes on the distributions.
 However, the salary must be appropriate for your job.
 Check customary salaries for your profession in your area, and make sure you can justify your salary should the IRS inquire.